 North Cascades National Park is comprised of 318 glaciers, a high concentration of steep peaks offering high quality alpine climbing and surprisingly good rock, in a venue that is often compared to the European Alps.
 In the North Cascades there’s a lifetime of exploration to be had, from introductory climbs to Grade V ascents.

 Popular objectives include:Mt.
-Shuksan 9,127′ - One of the most photographed mountains in the Northwest, Shuksan offers an excellent range of options, from the moderate Sulphide Glacier (Grade II) to the committing North Face (Grade IV).
+Shuksan 9,127′ - One of the most photographed mountains in the Northwest, Shuksan offers an excellent range of options, including the Sulphide Glacier (Grade II), Fisher Chimneys (Grade III), and the North Face (Grade IV).

 Eldorado Peak, 8,868′ - The East Ridge is a classic glacier climb finishing on a knife-edge ridge, with steep snow slopes dropping to either side.
 In the more advanced realm is the West Arête (Grade III, 5.8).Sehale Peak, 8,680′ - One of the more popular climbs in the North Cascades with excellent moderate options including the Sehale Glacier accessed via Cascade Pass, and the Quien Sabe Glacier accessed from Boston Basin.

 Forbidden Peak, 8,815′ – With excellent alpine rock routes including the West Ridge (Grade III, 5.6), one of the 50 Classic Climbs in North America, the more remote North and East Ridges, and the Torment-Forbidden Traverse (Grade V, 5.7).